What is Trauma?

 When we experience something devastating, overwhelming, and/or terrifying, we often react from our “animal brain,” the parts of our brain that focuses on survival above all.
 These parts of the brain contain the fight, flight, freeze, or appease reactions.
 These parts of the brain do not have a sense of time nor can it make meaning of our experiences.
 This is why when we are triggered, we tend to act from a place of fight, flight, freeze, or appease as if the trauma is occurring right now instead of in the past.
 Therefore, trauma treatment is focused on supporting your mind and body’s natural process to integrate and make sense of the emotions about the trauma.

 When you enter into treatment with me, I will first take a broad and comprehensive approach to understanding you and your life.
 This includes understanding your current stressors and symptoms, your relationship dynamics, your past experiences, your family history, your sociopolitical context, your cultural background and identities, your coping strategies, the patterns that you have noticed in your life, your strengths and resilience, etc. As trauma treatment may bring up a lot of difficult emotions, we will focus on building up your coping strategies and protective factors.
 This means identifying and practicing strategies to reduce tension, sooth yourself, and care for your mind and body, as well as seeking support from friends and family.
 When you are ready, we will go through the trauma experiences slowly.
-In the retelling process, we will allow your mind and body to experience and make sense of all of the emotions in the safety of therapy.
+In the retelling process, we will allow your mind and body to experience and make sense of the emotions in the safety of therapy.

-Begin Trauma Therapy
+Begin Trauma Therapy in My Ballard Office

 Other Counseling Services